olilarkin/ort-builder/README.md

 # ONNX Runtime static library builder

-Converts an [ONNX](https://onnx.ai) model to ORT format and serializes it to C++ source code, generate custom slimmed ONNX Runtime static libs.
+Converts an [ONNX](https://onnx.ai) model to ORT format and serializes it to C++ source code, generate custom slimmed ONNX Runtime static libs & xcframework for apple platforms.

 The goal here is to create a flexible but tiny inference engine for use in Audio Plug-ins or Mobile apps e.g. [iPlug2 example](https://github.com/olilarkin/iPlug2OnnxRuntime).